Transnational University Limburg: History

 The tUL, even though only officially founded in 2000, has a longer history.
 Starting as early as 1988 the two parent universities have been opening discussions to co-operate better.
 In 1992 both universities offered the study Computer Science/Knowledge Engineering.
 The course was given in both universities and students had to attend classes on both campuses.
 In 1998 a mixed Dutch/Belgian committee proposed the idea of an official transnational university, which got accepted by the Flemish government in 1999.
 In 2001 the treaty was signed by the Dutch and Belgian minister of education officially instating the tUL as the first Belgian-Dutch transnational university.
 The studies Computer Science/Knowledge Engineering and Biomedical Sciences were the first offered by the university.
 In 2002 the university started offering Molecular Life Sciences as a third option.
 The official number of students starting college in 2001 was at 526, 220 for Biomedical Sciences and 306 for Computer Science/Knowledge Engineering.
+The university is an example of international collaboration in education.